gorums/MultiTenantNet/README.md

  Why do we need a WildCard Domain?

  Because we need to identify which tenant you want to hit using a subdomain Ex.
-  - tenant1.myapp.com (we want to hit tenant1 database)
+  - tenant1.myapplicationmulttenant.com (we want to hit tenant1 database)
-  - tenant2.myapp.com (we want to hit tenant2 database)
+  - tenant2.myapplicationmulttenant.com (we want to hit tenant2 database)

-  And remember we are creating new tenants on the fly.
+  And remember here we are creating new tenants on the fly.

   ```
   public class DomainHelper